erinscheunemann/CanvasDraw/README.md

 This webpage can be viewed by clicking [HERE!!!](https://erinscheunemann.github.io/CanvasDraw/draw.html)

 # IN PROGRESS
-Working on getting a fill bucket tool working as well as making the eraser better.
+Working on optimizing the fill bucket tool working as well as making the eraser better.

+# 08.15.2023
+BUCKET FILL!!! implimented two ways: seed fill and simple recursion. both are slow and have caused me many headaches. however I persist.

+**NEW**:
+- BUCKET FILLLLLLLLLLLLLLLL LETTTSSSS GOOOOOOOOO

+**BUGS** (or *less appreciated* features...):
+- colors equal cant differentiate between black and white so bucket fill doesn't work on shapes that are black or white on backgrounds that are black or white......
+- bucket fill is SLOW and the "optimized" solution seedfill is just as slow ;-;

+**TODO**:
+- Brainstorm new features.
+- Make bucket fill less slow.
+- Continue to make the styling better...

 # 07.24.2023
 STYLED WEBSITE!!!!! also fixed the clear button so that the background layer isn't made transparent.
 Also fixed the issue of the marker position changing when the page is scrolled.